dropzone/dropzone/Readme.md

 Dropzone.js is a light weight JavaScript library based on jQuery that turns an HTML div into a dropzone.
 This means that a user can drag and drop a file onto it, and the file gets uploaded to the server.

+> You have to include jQuery manually if you want to use dropzone.
+> I'm currently refactoring that.

 ## Main features

 - Image thumbnail previews.
 Simply register the callback `thumbnail(file, data)` and display the image wherever you like.